If you have any trouble with the forms on this page contact us at 250-703-2871 or email firstname.lastname@example.org.

 Step by Step Guide:

-1. Choose whether you want to send an e-card, download a printable card or pick up a preprinted card from our office.
+1. Choose whether you want to send an e-card, or download a printable card.
 Click on the option you have chosen from the tabs listed above.

 2. Fill out the appropriate form.
 You will need to specify the amount you want to give.
 Donation levels go from $25 to $1000 and are listed on this page.
 You will also need to enter the number of recipients – you can send multiple cards at a time as long as they are for the same amount.